geek-cookbook/geek-cookbook/manuscript/recipes/duplicati.md

+---
-hero: Duplicati - Yet another option to backup your exciting stuff.
+description: Duplicati - Yet another option to backup your exciting stuff.
 It's good to have options.
+---

 # Duplicati